PoyBoi/bw2rgby/README.md

 ### To-do's

+- Masking worked, need a way to get it to be right, edge detection is weak
-- Need to find a way to get the masking automatically
+  - need to find out where to place the edge detector
+    - see if it is better w/ or w/o blur and/or processing
+- NS is superior to telea based on blurriness

 ### References